KxSystems/embedPy/README.md

 ### Dictionary keys and values

-As with other Python objects, Python dictionaries can be retrieved and converted to q dictionaries.
+Python dictionaries can be retrieved and converted to q dictionaries.
 Additionally, functions are provided to directly retrieve the keys and values of a `foreign` Python dictionary, without performing the conversion to a q dictionary.

 - `.p.key` will return the keys of a Python dictionary
 - `.p.value` will return the values of a Python dictionary

-In each case, `.p.py2q` can be used to convert this to q data.
+In each case, the result will be a Python (foreign) object.

 ```q
 p)dict={'key1':12,'key2':42}
 q)qdict:.p.get`dict